 Kt., AM, GCSG

 Founder & Owner

-Sir Michael is the founder, Executive Chairman and Senior Investment Officer of CQS, a London-headquartered global multi-strategy asset management firm, with offices in Sydney, Hong Kong and New York.
+Lord Hintze is the founder, Executive Chairman and a Director and Senior Portfolio Manager of CQS, a London-headquartered global multi-strategy asset management firm, with offices in Hong Kong and New York.

 MH Premium Farms (MHPF) was established in 2007.
 It has grown into a diversified agricultural business and has acquired a wide ranging portfolio of properties throughout Australia.
 In establishing MHPF, commercial expertise was brought in to change existing ideas about conglomerate farming.